-Configuration options · Cloudflare Spectrum docs
+Configuration options

 IP Access Rules

-If IP Access Rules is enabled for a Spectrum application, Cloudflare will respect the IP Access Rules created under Firewall > Tools for that domain.
+If IP Access Rules is enabled for a Spectrum application, Cloudflare will respect the IP Access Rules created under Security > WAF > Tools for that domain.
 Cloudflare only respects rules created for specific IP addresses, IP blocks, countries, or ASNs for Spectrum applications.
 Spectrum will also only respect rules created with the actions

 allow or